 Ginny took his hand and put it on her elbow.
 "I'll take you there and show you."

-"No, first tell me what you did."
+"No, just tell me what you did."

 She saluted, but Harry glared at her.
 "Okay, okay!
 I'll be good," she giggled.

 The other Aurors moved closer as she began to speak.
 "I figured that the least likely place anyone would be at this hour was the locker room, so that's where I Apparated.
 I kept your cloak on and went out onto the pitch.
-Chamberlain and his wife were there —"
+Chamberlain and his wife were there—"

 "Croaker wasn't?"
 Harry asked.